Lithium facts

 Uses

-Lithium is a highly reactive metal that is used to make energy-dense rechargeable batteries for electronics, such as laptops, cell phones, electric vehicles and grid storage.
-Demand for lithium ion batteries has grown significantly in recent years, driving global exploration and enabling new lithium projects to be considered.
-Batteries accounted for 74% of total demand in 2021.
+Lithium is a highly reactive metal that is used to make energy-dense rechargeable batteries for electronics, EVs, and grid storage.
+Rising demand for lithium-ion batteries has driven a surge in global exploration and new project development.
+In 2024, batteries accounted for 87% of total lithium demand.

 Lithium is a critical mineral for the energy transition, and net-zero emissions will require greater reliance on both new and recycled sources of lithium for batteries.